Online Prescription Tool

 Don’t you feel good when you receive a warm smile or see someone laughing with joy?
 Are you thinking about someone’s zit when they’re smiling at you?
 Probably not, and if you notice, you probably won’t care.

 If it’s hard for you to smile because you are not feeling good, that’s understandable.
-You can still build goodwill in other ways, like #2.
+But, give it a whirl!

 A kind personality is a very powerful way to influence how people perceive you.
 Kindness makes us more likeable.
 When you’re likeable, people think you’re more beautiful.